 - Are there tests that can be done to tell if I have kidney disease?

 Yes.
 The diagnosis is based on the presence of abnormal amounts of protein in the urine.
-A wide variety of tests can be done to tell if a person has kidney disease.
+A variety of tests can be done to tell if a person has kidney disease, such as serum creatinine and BUN (blood area nitrogen).
 The most widely used are serum creatinine and BUN (blood urea nitrogen).
 These are not very sensitive tests because they do not begin to change until the patient develops more severe disease.
 Other more sensitive tests are: creatinine clearance, glomerular filtration rate (GFR) and urine albumin.
+Estimated of glomerular filtration rate (eGFR) is considered a better measure of kidney function compared to creatinine.
+Urinary albumin-to-creatinine ration (UACR) is also used to check for high protein in the urine (albuminuria), which is a sign of kidney disease.

 In patients with Type I (juvenile-onset or insulin-dependent) diabetes, a diagnosis of early kidney disease can be based on the presence of very small amounts of protein in the urine (microalbuminuria).
 Special methods are needed to measure these small amounts of protein.
 When the amount of protein in the urine becomes large enough to be detected by standard tests, the patient is said to have "clinical" diabetic kidney disease.